ECU suspends freshman residency policy

 “It’s nice to know that there’s some sense of certainty for everyone staying on campus, not just the athletes,” she said.

-Students who moved out of dorms before September 1 will be able to waive the on-campus residency requirement for spring.
+Students who moved out of dorms and into off-campus housing before September 1 will be able to waive the on-campus residency requirement for spring.

+Students who wish to return to campus in the spring are not required to waive the residency requirement.